adityajar/compose-stability-analyzer/README.md

 Additionally, you can trace the reason of your composable function is triggered recomposition with a `TraceRecomposition` annotation, and export stability compatibility reports using Gradle tasks for reviewing the new stability changes.

+You can change the colors used for stability indicators to match your IDE theme, enabling Strong Skipping mode for analyzing, visual indicators (showing gutter icons, warnings, inline hints), change parameter hint colors, enabling analysis in test source sets, set a stability configuration file, add ignored type patterns to exclude from the stability analysis.

 ## 💝 Sponsors

 The sponsors listed below made it possible for this project to be released as open source.
 Many thanks to all of them for their support!